superawesome-org/sa-mobile-sdk-ios/rdocs/source/03config.rst

 =============  ==============  =======
 Parameter      Values          Meaning
 =============  ==============  =======
-Configuration  | Production *  | Whether the SDK should get ads
+Configuration  | Production *  | If the SDK gets ads from
-               | Staging       | from the production or test server.
+               | Staging       | the production or test server.

-Test mode      | Enabled       | Whether the SDK should serve test ads or not.
+Test mode      | Enabled       | If the SDK serves test ads.
+For test
-               | Disabled *    | For test placements (30471, 30476, etc) must be Enabled.
+               | Disabled *    | placements (30471, 30476, etc) must be Enabled.

 MOAT tracking  | Enabled *     | Whether to allow 3rd party tracking
                | Disabled      | through `MOAT <http://www.moat.com/>`_.